Birria Tacos Recipe

 What Are Birria Tacos?

-Like I mentioned above, Birria Tacos are based off of Birria, a Mexican stew that is slow-cooked in a flavorful savory and slightly spicy sauce.
-While you can enjoy this recipe just as a stew, I like to take it to the next level and turn it into crispy tacos by frying corn tortillas in a pan with Oaxaca cheese (a white, semi-hard, low-fat Mexican cheese) and the birria beef.
+Birria Tacos are based off of Birria, a Mexican stew that is slow-cooked in a flavorful savory and slightly spicy sauce.
+While you can enjoy this recipe just as a stew, I like to take it to the next level and turn it into crispy tacos by frying corn tortillas in a pan with Oaxaca cheese and the birria beef.

-Top it with some white onion and fresh cilantro, then dip away in the cooking leftover sauce it braised in (the consomé).
+Top it with some white onion and fresh cilantro, then dip away in the cooking leftover consomé it braised.
 Truly heaven in a crispy tortilla.

-There is a reason this recipe is super popular on TikTok and Instagram….it’s a delicious, decadent taco that is flavor-city.
+There is a reason this recipe is super popular right now….it’s a delicious, decadent taco that is flavor-city.
 Building that flavor takes time and the right Birria Tacos ingredients, but it is SO worth it.
 These delicious tacos do not disappoint.
+Here’s what you’ll need:

 browned meat on plate

 Slow and steady wins the race…or, in this case enjoys the best Birria Tacos.
+For full recipe details, including ingredient measurements see the printable recipe card at the end of this post.
 Here’s how to make homemade beef Birria Tacos from scratch:

 Once they start becoming fragrant, add water to cover and bring water to a boil.
 Once water has boiled, turn off completely and let the chiles sit for 15-20 minutes.
 Discard water and reserve reconstituted chiles.
 This water can be bitter, so I prefer to discard it.